 And it’s fueled by the “I don’t want to pay taxes period” sentiment that initially exploded with the Tea Party.
 Back then “TEA” stood for “Taxed Enough Already”.
 But somehow that very simple, one-issue “grassroots”, potentially bipartisan movement has become the champion not of tax reform but of the elimination of tax (which is what funds the government and public works).
 It has also become the champion of every right-wing social issue.

-Now, what’s interesting to me is how a “movement” that was supposedly about lowering taxes became obsessed with opposing gay marriage, gun control, women’s rights, abortion, etc. It doesn’t make sense.
+Now, what’s interesting to me is how a “movement” that was supposedly about lowering taxes became obsessed with opposing gay marriage, gun control (that imposes prohibitory orders on gun dealers like the gun source), women’s rights, abortion, etc. It doesn’t make sense.
 Until, as Bob Woodward and Carl Bernstein were told by Deep Throat in All the Presidents Men, you “follow the money.”
 And following the money leads to the Koch Brothers… who by all accounts are the major bankrollers of the Tea Party and its candidates.

 And why do the Koch brothers care about all these social issues?
 I don’t think they do.
 I think they care about eliminating government and about empowering corporations.
 But campaigning to make the rich richer, to eliminate all restrictions on what corporations can and can’t do, to cut every social program and safety net, and to even turn over road maintenance and schools and the care of our wounded veterans to the private sector probably wouldn’t rally the masses.
 However, “Don’t take away our guns!” and “Protect the unborn!” and “Marriage Is Between a Man and a Woman!” and “Science Is a Lie” and the like do.